michaeldeongreen/GreenOneFoodTrucks/README.md

 <h1>GreenOneFoodTrucks.Services</h1>
 This library is used to expose services that contain domain logic that is used by the REST API. <br>
 <ul>
-	<li>SodaService - Service is used as a wrapper around the SODA.Net web client<li>
+	<li>SodaService - Service is used as a wrapper around the SODA.Net web client</li>
-	<li>WithinQueryBuilder - Service implements IQueryBuilder and is used to build the query that will be submitted to the SODA.Net web client<li>
+	<li>WithinQueryBuilder - Service implements IQueryBuilder and is used to build the query that will be submitted to the SODA.Net web client</li>
-	<li>FoodTruck - Object is used to deserialize the object that is returned from the SODA.Net API when querying the San Francisco Food Truck API<li>
+	<li>FoodTruck - Object is used to deserialize the object that is returned from the SODA.Net API when querying the San Francisco Food Truck API</li>
 </ul>